-Cameron University’s Department of Theatre Arts will celebrate “A Year of Manners and Comical Mishaps!” for the 2012-13 season.
-The department will present a new comedy, a classic comedy, a retelling of a classic tragedy, and a Tony Award-winning musical comedy.
-Season tickets are available for $35.00 for adults and $30 for senior citizens, military, non-Cameron students and Cameron faculty/staff and can be purchased by contacting the Cameron University Theatre Box Office at (580) 581-2478.
-Cameron University students are admitted free with Cameron ID.
+Cameron University’s Department of Theatre Arts is pleased to announce its 2015-16 season, “Celebrating the Magic of the Classics!”
+The department will present a surrealist melodrama, two classic satires by Molière, a farce, and a musical comedy.
+Season tickets are available for $35 for adults and $30 for senior citizens, military, non-Cameron students and Cameron faculty/staff.
+To purchase season tickets, contact the Cameron University Department of Theatre Arts at (580) 581-2346.
+Cameron University students are admitted to theatre productions at no charge with Cameron ID.

 Shows on Thursday, Friday and Saturday will begin at 7:30 p.m.; Sunday performances start at 2 p.m.

 Cameron’s Department of Theatre Arts is a member of the Oklahoma Community Theatre Association.